Rangers score 4 runs in the 8th inning to beat Guardians 6-5 and complete a series sweep

 Guardians rookie Tanner Bibee allowed two runs on five hits in six innings.
 He struck out six, walked one, took a ball off a foot and was nearly struck in the head by a liner from Seager in the fifth inning.
 The ball grazed the top of Bibee’s glove as he attempted to field.

 Texas’ Martín Pérez pitched five innings and gave up three runs, all in the first two innings.
-It was an improvement over his previous outing – eight run allowed in 1 1/3 innings against Houston on July 3.
+It was an improvement over his previous outing – six runs allowed in 1 1/3 innings against Houston on July 3.

 REMEMBER WHEN